Sproutly Plant Care Team

 Week 1: Full Assault

 Set sticky traps near all affected plants.
-Let soil dry completely.
-Apply first H₂O₂ drench or BTi watering.
-Add sand layer if desired.
+Let the topsoil dry.
+Apply the first BTI watering or nematode drench if larvae are likely.
+Add a coarse top layer if desired.

 W2